VladimirLevchuk/EPiProperties/readme.md

-EPiProperties is a small library which allows you to quickly add auto-properties with a pre-defined behaviour to your EPiServer page types.
+EPiProperties is a small library which allows you to quickly add auto-properties with a pre-defined behaviour to your EPiServer page types

 The reason is to build a clean readable and testable API, and move the logic which evaluates these properties into a separate content data interceptor.